pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 In this case, the `logCurrentValue` function cannot be accessed from the global scope, since it wasn't returned from the `counter` function.
 It can be used just within the `increment` and `decrement` functions.
 Also, the `currentValue` and `initValue` variables are private for the `counter` function object.
 So, that's how private members can be emulated in the JavaScript.

 Let's see how will this mechanism work if we create more than one function object.
-For instance, we will create `myCounter1` and `myCounter2` objects and use them in the following way:
+For instance, let's create `myCounter1` and `myCounter2` objects and use them in the following way:

 ``` JavaScript
 var myCounter1 = counter(0);